“I like that place where drawing leaves some empty spaces that allow you to fill them in with your imagination.”

 “A lot of people think that you’re locking yourself into a film because you’re doing a storyboard… but I like the idea that you’re putting down kind of a guideline, and finding a safe ground that allows you to improvise and experiment within that,” says Sam.
 “The boards themselves are kind of a representation of a first idea and, ideally, capture a mood that everyone else will understand and work towards.

 “I like that place where drawing leaves some empty spaces that allow you to fill them in with your imagination.
 I was always inspired by even the preparatory sketches for paintings, where there’s just an impression (of the final work), and if I can capture part of the mood and keep that inspiration churning as we start getting into the fine details, then that’s great.”“Sam’s storyboards are an essential part of the process by which Denis Villeneuve puts a stamp on his films, and elevates the visuals to the formidable standard we’ve all seen.
 One ‘tell’ of Sam’s indispensability is that he’s constantly being brought back long into production, to firefight some new concept that needs to find its way onto a page.
 At one point on Blade Runner 2049, a book went round for everyone to say ‘goodbye and thank you,’ only for Sam to be back a fortnight later.
-Denis drew a super-crude stick man in the book and wrote something like: ‘How the movie would look without you.’
+Denis drew a super-crude stick man in the book and wrote something like, ‘How the movie would look without you.’
 At one point, Denis was prepping with Roger Deakins and Sam in a downtown Montreal hotel while I was over the other side of town finishing Arrival.
 So my first glimpse of Blade Runner 2049 was a storyboard of (Officer) K stepping out onto his rooftop, an almost hallucinatory view of a metropolis overwhelmed by the elements.
 This is long ahead of reading the screenplay or seeing a finished shot.
-It was the best possible way to see inside their heads and commence what turned out to be well over a year of continual salivation.” —Joe Walker, editor (Sicario, Arrival, Blade Runner 2049) In light of exploration
+It was the best possible way to see inside their heads and commence what turned out to be well over a year of continual salivation.” —Joe Walker, editor (12 Years a Slave, Sicario, Arrival, Blade Runner 2049) In light of exploration

 In recent years, Sam’s moveable “office” has brought him all over, from location scouting to on-set work, to those lengthy, fruitful Skype sessions, which he takes mainly from Toronto or Copenhagen.
 The contrast between those two places continually informs his relationship to Canada and his hometown.
-“I have a strong sense of connection with the north, and that only gains perspective from being away, being in a much older country like Denmark,” says Sam.
+“I have a strong sense of connection with the north, and that only gains perspective from being away, being in a much older country like Denmark,” he says.
 “I’m inspired to see (Canada) grow and to see it continue to ask questions, because it’s so young.”

 “I’m constantly searching for the right kind of story,” says Sam.
 “I describe (the creative process) as kind of a search.
 Storytelling, filmmaking, painting, music are ultimately about searching—at least I hope they are, ideally.
 In medicine, doctors use the term ‘practice’ because it’s always in progress, it’s always evolving.
 I like to apply that to art; it’s a practice, not something you perfect.